Numigi/odoo-sale-addons/sale_rental_order_swap_variant/README.rst

 Use
 ---

-- I create a rental SO with a kit product that containing a product which Variant Change enabled.
+- I create a rental SO with a kit product that contains a product for which Variant Change is enabled.
 - I confirm the SO.
-A new button appears next to Variant Change product.
+A new button appears next to Kit component's product.
    If I click on it, a wizard opens.
 - The wizard only allows me to choose another product variant of the same product template.

 .. image:: static/description/sale_rental_order_swap_variant_new_button_wizard.png

-- I confirm the wizard.
+- I confirm the change of Variant in the wizard.
 - The article has been changed on my SO line.

 .. image:: static/description/sale_rental_order_swap_variant_sol_product_change.png

-- If I go to the related pickings (delivery, reception), the article has also been amended.
+- If I go to the related pickings (delivery, reception), the article has also been changed.

 .. image:: static/description/sale_rental_order_swap_variant_delivery_product_change.png

 Constraints:

 - Product Variant change is not possible if related goods movements have already been confirmed.
 - If, for example, my Variant Change product has been delivered and I try to change the variant, I get the following blocking error message:

 .. image:: static/description/sale_rental_order_swap_variant_blocking_error_msg.png